akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 #### The Great Unmooring

 The King’s departure was not a single moment of waving silk, but a week‑long evacuation of the soul of the court.
-To Beatrice, it felt as though the very air was being sucked out of Winchester, leaving behind a vacuum of anxious women and distracted men.
+To Beatrice, it felt as though the very air was being sucked out of Westminster, leaving behind a vacuum of anxious women and distracted men.

 For days, the courtyards were a chaos of iron‑shod hooves and the rhythmic *thud‑clack* of heavy supply wains being loaded with silver plate, tapestries, and armour.
 Henry moved with a sudden, sharp gravity, surrounded by a phalanx of mail‑clad knights whose presence made the stone corridors feel narrow and dangerous.